Welcome to day 9 of RC helicopter flight school.

 Remember the same rule applies to this large figure 8 as it did for the small one during day 6 – always turn the helicopter with the nose away from you, never towards you.
 Turn or bank left on the right side of the figure 8 and turn or bank right on the left side of the figure 8.
 This will ensure you don’t get disorientated.
 Once you learn the nose in hover during day 10, you can then start reversing the figure 8 or fly ovals with the nose of the helicopter turning towards you.

-This is fun and more importantly will introduce you to a very simple aerobatic manoeuvre that will plant the 3D bug in your head and completely addict you to flying RC helicopters.
-When you are flying your large figure 8, instead of banking like you normally would, start pulling back on the cyclic to bring the nose of the helicopter up and as the helicopter starts slowing down, apply tail rotor to turn it 180 degrees to point it in the opposite direction.
+This is fun and more importantly will introduce you to a very simple aerobatic manoeuvre that will plant the aerobatic bug in your head and completely addict you to flying RC helicopters.
+When you are flying your large figure 8, instead of banking like you normally would, start pulling back on the cyclic to bring the nose of the helicopter up and as the helicopter starts slowing down, apply tail rotor to turn it 180 degrees to point it in the opposite direction (nose down in other words).

 The Setup & Tips For Electric Collective Pitch RC Helicopters e-book is all about setting up a collective pitch RC helicopter with a computerized radio to turn it into the perfect trainer.
 Click on the image of the book to find out more about what information is covered in this, my most popular & #1 selling e-book.